Real or Fake? Guess The Crazy Car Tech< Back to blog

 9. Flying cars for public roads

-There are actually several flying cars in development, but Dutch company PAL-V aims to have the first Personal Air and Land Vehicle delivered by 2021.
+There are actually several flying cars in development.
+In fact, it’s reported than 16 companies have flying cars in the pipeline.
+Dutch company PAL-V aims to have the first Personal Air and Land Vehicle delivered by 2021.
 Prices start at £260k for the two-man car and aircraft hybrid, so start saving if you want your own.

 10. Submarine car